ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 }
 ```

-For the UI, we need one component to display all the nodes in a range, and a
+For the UI, we need one component to display a page of nodes, and a second
-second component to manage infinite pagination and mount all the page
+component to manage infinite pagination and mount all the page components.
+We
-components.
-We will also use a wireable data class to help the two components
+will also use a wireable data class to help the two components communicate.

-communicate.
+The `NodesPageData` classes primary responsiblity is to persist the cursors

-The wireable `NodesPageData` classes primary responsiblity is to persist the
+through requests.
+It will also allow us to pass a collection of nodes when
-cursors through requests.
-It will also allow us to pass a collection of nodes,
+initially mounting the component so we don't have to query the databaswe twice
-but those will only be used when mounting the page so we don't have to query the
+when initially mounting the component so we don't have to query the databaswe
-database again.
-On subsequent requests, we want to use a custom query to pull
+twice.
+On subsequent requests, page components will query all the nodes between
-the nodes in case nodes are added into the middle of a page.
-We will also set a
+its cursors in case nodes are added into the middle of a page.
+And finally, a
-`key` property to uniquely identify the page based on its cursors.
+`key` property based on the cursors will help uniquely identify each page.

 ```php [app/Livewire/NodesPageData.php]
 <?php